Hindenburg Programme: Cambrai conference

 On 8 September, Hindenburg and Ludendorff held a conference at Cambrai with the chiefs of staff of the armies of the Westheer (army of the west) as part of a tour of inspection of the Western Front.
 Both men were dismayed at the nature of trench warfare that they found, in such contrast to the conditions on the Eastern Front and the dilapidated state of the Westheer.
 The Battle of Verdun and the Battle of the Somme had been extraordinarily costly; on the Somme, 122,908 German casualties had been suffered from 24 June to 28 August.
-The battle had required the use of 29 divisions and by September, one division each day had to be withdrawn and replaced by a fresh one.
+The battle had required the use of 29 divisions and by September, one division had to be withdrawn each day and replaced by a fresh one.
 The Chief of Staff of the new Heeresgruppe Deutscher Kronprinz (Army Group German Crown Prince) reported that conditions at Verdun were little better and that the recruit depots behind the army group front could supply only 50–60 percent of the casualty replacements needed.
 From July to August the Westheer had fired the equivalent of 587 trainloads of field gun ammunition, against the receipt of only 470 from Germany; the munitions shortage was worsening.
 (Note: A munitions train was a term of accounting for a standard delivery of ammunition.
-A field gun train carried twenty-six thousand 77 mm field gun rounds, a light field howitzer train had twelve thousand 105 mm shells and a heavy howitzer train contained six thousand 150 mm rounds.)
+A field gun train carried twenty-six thousand 77 mm field gun rounds, a light field howitzer train had twelve thousand 105 mm shells, and a heavy howitzer train contained six thousand 150 mm rounds.)